ldtteam/MinecoloniesWiki/pages/src/source/buildings/townhall.md

 {% endcapture %}
 {% include page-infobox-wrapper.html content=content infobox=infobox %}

+### Deleting a Colony

+To delete your colony, place a Town Hall outside your current colony border (either by mining or deconstructing your old Town Hall or by crafting a new one).
+Interacting with the newly placed Town Hall outside of the current borders will prompt you to delete your colony.
+Alternatively, if you have the proper permissions, you can use [commands](../../source/systems/command).

 ## Town Hall GUI

 <i>You can use the tabs on the left side to switch between different categories.</i>